El Dorado: Background

-Christopher Columbus, the first known European to reach the Americas after the Scandinavians, made landfall in the Caribbean Islands in 1492.
-On seeing the golden ornaments worn by some of the native inhabitants, he assumed that he had discovered a prosperous country, and spent several months travelling from island to island, searching for the source of the gold.
-Although he found no mines, he was unshaken in his conviction that these new lands held great wealth.
-He promised the Catholic monarchs of Spain, who were sponsoring the expedition, that with a little assistance, he could "give them as much gold as they have need of".
+Christopher Columbus, the first European known to have reached the Americas after the Scandinavians, made landfall in the Caribbean Islands in 1492.
+Seeing golden ornaments worn by some of the Indigenous inhabitants, he assumed that he had found a prosperous land, and spent several months travelling from island to island in search of the source of the gold.
+Although he found no mines, he remained convinced that the newly encountered lands contained great wealth.
+He promised the Catholic monarchs of Spain, who sponsored the expedition, that with sufficient assistance he could "give them as much gold as they have need of".

-Columbus would have been aware of a number of European legends that told of wealthy utopias located in the Western Hemisphere.
+European accounts of the newly encountered lands were influenced by older legends of wealthy utopias across the Atlantic.
 The ancient Greeks believed that somewhere in the Atlantic lay the Isles of the Blessed, an earthly paradise with a permanently temperate climate.
-According to second-century author Lucian, the inhabitants of these Isles dwelt in cities made of gold, ivory, and emeralds.
+According to second-century author Lucian, the inhabitants of these islands lived in cities made of gold, ivory, and emeralds.
 The Atlantic also gave its name to the mythical continent of Atlantis, which was said to be home to an advanced civilization rich in gold, silver, and orichalcum.
-During the Middle Ages, stories were told of the Isle of Seven Cities, a supposed Christian haven, which frequently appeared on 15th-century maps, and which may have inspired the later legend of the Seven Cities of Gold.
-Columbus also had an interest in finding the location of two regions mentioned in the Bible, Ophir and Tarshish, from whence King Solomon was said to have imported vast quantities of treasure.
-Columbus believed that not only these two countries, but also the Garden of Eden were to be found somewhere on the newly discovered continent, and many of those who followed him shared the same beliefs.
+During the Middle Ages, stories circulated about the Isle of Seven Cities, a supposed Christian haven that frequently appeared on 15th-century maps and may have influenced the later legend of the Seven Cities of Gold.
+Columbus was also interested in locating the biblical regions of Ophir and Tarshish, from which King Solomon was said to have imported vast quantities of treasure.
+He believed that these places, along with the Garden of Eden, were somewhere on the newly discovered continent, and many who followed him shared these beliefs.

-The early settlers in the Caribbean Islands, however, found their expectations disappointed.
-The natives possessed a small amount of gold, but did not mine it systematically, and the Spaniards' own mining activities quickly exhausted the local supply.
-The settlers' attention then turned towards the mainland, and colonies began to be established along the American coast.
-Despite this unpromising beginning, the conquest of the Aztecs by Hernán Cortés and the conquest of the Incas by Francisco Pizarro soon rekindled European hopes that vast gold deposits still remained to be uncovered.
+The early Spanish settlers in the Caribbean Islands, however, found their expectations disappointed.
+The Indigenous inhabitants possessed small amounts of gold, but did not mine it systematically, and the Spanish mining activity quickly exhausted the local supply.
+The settlers' attention then turned towards the mainland, and colonies began to be established along the South American coast.
+Despite this unpromising beginning, the conquest of the Aztecs by Hernán Cortés and the conquest of the Incas by Francisco Pizarro soon rekindled European hopes that vast gold deposits remained to be found.